American Ceramic Society

-The American Ceramic Society (ACerS) is a nonprofit organization of professionals for the ceramics community, with a focus on scientific research, emerging technologies, and applications in which ceramic materials are an element.
+The American Ceramic Society (ACerS) is a nonprofit organization for professionals in the ceramics and glass community, with a focus on scientific research, emerging technologies, and applications in which ceramic materials are an element.
 ACerS is located in Westerville, Ohio.

-ACerS comprises more than 10,000 members from 75 countries, with membership including engineers, scientists, researchers, manufacturers, plant personnel, educators, students, and marketing and sales representatives.
+ACerS members are engineers, scientists, researchers, manufacturers, plant personnel, educators, students, and marketing and sales representatives.
+Approximately 35% of the Society’s members reside outside the United States.
+The society has been in existence close to 120 years and was founded in 1898.

 Journals

-The society publishes the following journals:
+As of 2019, ACerS publishes four peer-reviewed journals: